-Backflow Testing Lubbock: 2026 Costs, Rules & Pros
+Backflow Testing Lubbock: 2026 Costs, Rules & Tips

 Ever wonder what keeps your drinking water pure and separate from other water sources, like your sprinkler system?
 The answer is a simple but critical device called a backflow preventer.
 To ensure this device is always working correctly, the city requires a routine checkup.
 This guide explains everything you need to know about the professional backflow testing Lubbock requires residents to complete.